collapsed-stacks/startups/questions/1222/why-are-a-lot-of-young-inexperienced-hackers-better-at-creating-and-running-co.md

 - posted by: [Henry Taylor](https://stackexchange.com/users/1734959/henry-taylor) on 2014-10-31
 - score: 3

-<p>Also note that your question's definition of a successful company is based on its monetary net worth (the amount that a buyer is willing to pay for it).
+Also note that your question's definition of a successful company is based on its monetary net worth (the amount that a buyer is willing to pay for it).
 You are not taking into account the non-financial metrics of a company's success, such as the consistency of its revenue stream, the sustainability of its infrastructure, its preparedness for rapid customer-base growth, or the profitability of its business model.
-You're using an evaluating method which is more appropriate for judging a static product than a living company.</p>
+You're using an evaluating method which is more appropriate for judging a static product than a living company.

-<p>The news-worthy moment, which we often read about, when a professional business person acquires control of a lucky start-up, is not the moment when that start-up company becomes a success.
-It is more often, the moment when a product and its business-illiterate creators get their first chance of becoming a real company.</p>
+The news-worthy moment, which we often read about, when a professional business person acquires control of a lucky start-up, is not the moment when that start-up company becomes a success.
+It is more often, the moment when a product and its business-illiterate creators get their first chance of becoming a real company.